 Born and bred in Florida, Krista Tucker holds a captain’s license and loves to fish redfish tournaments.
 She’s more of an inshore angler, but she’s always up for an adventure.
 All you need to keep Krista happy is some water, and she’ll take care of the rest.
 You’ve got to love a girl who calls in sick when the bite turns on!

 Q: So how’d you get into fishing?

 A: I can’t honestly recall when it started because it’s all I’ve ever known.
-I lived in Miami, Florida, until I was eight and my parents took me to the Everglades nearly every weekend and we fished all over the 10,000 Islands for snook, bass and juvenile tarpon.
+I lived in Miami, Florida, until I was eight and my parents took me to the Everglades nearly every weekend and we fished all over the 10,000 Islands for snook, bass, and juvenile tarpon.
 I was catching fish before I knew how to tie my shoes.
-I would net minnows and use those to catch brim or bluegill.
+I would net minnows and use those to catch bream or bluegill.
 I thought I was a badass until I got older and realized my parents were turning around and using my trophies as bait to catch their 40-plus-inch snook.
-That was a turning point to me.
+That was a turning point for me.
 Now I have a 53-inch gorgeous snook on my wall.
 You could say that’s what got me hooked.

 Q: I saw you have a captain’s license.
 When did you get your license and what type of trips do you specialize in?